gini/gini-mobile-android/health-sdk/sdk/src/doc/source/flow.rst

 The same applies to the optional ``PaymentDetails``, if they are present they will be displayed and network calls to get extractions will be skipped.

-The exposed flows of ``GiniBussines`` are used by the ``ReviewFragment`` to observe the state of the document and extractions, but they are public so that they can be observed anywhere, the main purpose for this is to observe errors.
+The exposed flows of ``GiniHealth`` are used by the ``ReviewFragment`` to observe the state of the document and extractions, but they are public so that they can be observed anywhere, the main purpose for this is to observe errors.

 Note: If you observe payment details flow, you can check PaymentDetails.isPayable as an extra condition before displaying the ``ReviewFragment``.